 - include steps to reduce risk to the equivalent level of arriving with a clean hull.

-If you are unable to provide verifiable evidence that you've used one of the compliance options above, MPI may:
+If you cannot provide verifiable evidence that you've used one of the compliance options above, MPI may:

-- require a hull inspection upon arrival to New Zealand
+- require a hull inspection on arrival to New Zealand

 - restrict entry of your vessel to New Zealand